 Methodology Requirement 4.e: Check that each web page and web page state in the randomly selected sample does not show types of content and outcomes that are not represented in the structured sample.

-While the individual occurences of WCAG 2.0 Success Criteria will vary between the structured and randomly selected samples, the randomly selected sample should not show new types of content not present in the structured sample.
+While the individual occurrences of WCAG 2.0 Success Criteria will vary between the structured and randomly selected samples, the randomly selected sample should not show new types of content not present in the structured sample.
 Also the outcomes from evaluating the randomly selected sample should not show new findings to those of the structured sample.
 If the randomly selected sample shows new types of content or new evaluation findings then it is an indication that the structured sample was not sufficiently representative of the content provided on the website.
-In this case evaluators need to go back to Step 3: Select a Representative Sample) to select additional web pages and web page states that reflect the newly identified types of content and findings.
+In this case evaluators need to go back to Step 3: Select a Representative Sample to select additional web pages and web page states that reflect the newly identified types of content and findings.
 Also the findings of Step 2: Explore the Target Website might need to be adjusted accordingly.
 This step is repeated until the structured sample is adequately representative of the content provided on the website.

 Step 5: Record the Evaluation Findings